-1. Land Divisions.
+- 1. Land Divisions.

-2. Construction of New Residential Dwellings Units.
+- 2. Construction of New Residential Dwellings Units.

-B. Tree Preservation Standards
+- B. Tree Preservation Standards

-Priority tree species are required to be preserved except when their removal is required for construction, demolition, grading, utilities, and other development impacts.
-Not more than 33 percent of existing priority tree canopy can be removed from a development site unless mitigation is provided according to MMC 16.32.042.D.
-Priority trees are listed on the City of Milwaukie priority tree list.
-The following priority trees must be considered for preservation in order of importance.
-Where there are multiple priority trees at a site, the higher priority trees must be preserved except when their removal is required for construction, demolition, grading, utilities, and other development impacts.
-Where there are multiple trees of the same priority at a site, the trees with larger crown areas must be preserved except when their removal is required for construction, demolition, grading, utilities, and other development impacts.
+Trees are required to be preserved except when their removal is required for construction, demolition, grading, utilities, and other development impacts.
+Not more than 33 percent of existing tree canopy can be removed from a development site unless mitigation is provided according to MMC 16.32.042.D.
+Trees listed on the City of Milwaukie Rare and Threatened Tree List must be prioritized for preservation and will incur an additional fee if removed as listed on the Master Fee Schedule..
 When the trunk of a tree crosses a property line at ground level it is considered an onsite tree for the purposes of these tree preservation standards.
-Required yard setbacks may be reduced and building heights may be exceeded the minimum amount needed to preserve priority trees as determined by the Urban Forester:
+Required yard setbacks may be reduced and building heights may be exceeded the minimum amount needed to preserve trees as determined by the Urban Forester.